kamamenszu/winston_logger/README.md

 * **Scenario:** User with role <user> should be able to filtered cases by <condition> || **Line:** `29`

 ### Miscellaneous
+These tests describe how user register on app.
+They check if user got confirmation email and registered by unique details and used appropriate password.
 Path to execute tests from this file:
 ```
 --specs=e2e/features/miscellaneous/1-account-registration.feature:<Line>